KronicDeth/intellij-elixir/README.md

 * Protocols (`defprotocol`)

 You can bring up Go To Symbol with the keyboard shortcut (⌥⌘O on OSX) or using the menus (Navigate > Symbol...).

+### Go To Test

+Go to Test allows you to jump from the a Source Module to its corresponding Test Module

+1. Have the cursor in the body of a Module
+2. Active the Go To Test action with one of the following:
+    1. `Shift+Cmd+T`
+    2. Select Navigate &gt Test from the menu.

+### Go To Test Subject

+Go to Test Subject allows you to jump from the a Test Module to its corresponding Source Module

+1. Have the cursor in the body of a Test Module
+2. Active the Go To Test Subject action with one of the following:
+    1. `Shift+Cmd+T`
+    2. Select Navigate &gt Test Subject from the menu.

 ### Find Usage